open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Append a reset_feedback item to reset the feedback variables

 We don't want our feedback to be confounded by key presses that participants have made during the instruction phase (or during previous blocks of trials).
 Therefore, we start each block of trials by resetting the feedback variables.
 To do this we need a `reset_feedback` item.
-Grab `reset_feedback` from the item toolbar (under 'Response collection') and drag it into *block_sequence*.
+Grab `reset_feedback` from the item toolbar (under 'Response collection') and drag it onto *block_sequence*.

 ### Append a new loop, containing a new sequence, for a block of trials

 For a single trial we need a `sequence`.
 For a block of trials, we need to repeat this `sequence` multiple times.
 Therefore, for a block of trials we need to wrap a `loop` around a `sequence`.
-Select `loop` in the item toolbar and drag it into *block_sequence*.
-Similarly, add a new `sequence` to this newly created `loop`.
+Drag a `loop` from the item toolbar onto *reset_feedback*.
+Next, drag a `sequence` from the item toolbar onto the newly created `loop`, and select 'Set as item to run for loop' in the pop-up menu that appears.
 (We will get back to this in Step 3.)

 ### Append a feedback item

 After every block of trials we want to give feedback to the participant, so that the participant knows how well he/ she is doing.
 For this we need a `feedback` item.
-Select `feedback` in the item toolbar and drag it into *block_sequence*.
+Drag a `feedback` from the item toolbar onto *loop*, and select 'Insert after loop' in the pop-up menu that appears.
 (We will get back to this in Step 10.)

 ### Give the new items sensible names